Assistant Professor of Pediatrics, Assistant Professor of Emergency Medicine

 Overview

-She is currently the Pediatric Emergency Medicine Trauma Liaison and a Lifespan Injury Prevention Center faculty member.
-Her research interests include child abuse and neglect and injury prevention as well as social determinants of health, including food insecurity.
-In addition, she is a member of the Pediatric Emergency Care Applied Research Network (PECARN) Child Abuse and Neglect Research Interest Group as well as the Injury Prevention Research Interest Group, and a member of the Massachusetts Chapter of the American Academy of Pediatrics Foster Care Committee.
-She was awarded the Division of Pediatric Emergency Medicine Director’s Clinical Excellence Award in 2019.
+In addition, she is a member of the Pediatric Emergency Care Applied Research Network (PECARN) Child Abuse and Neglect Research Interest Group as well as the Injury Prevention Research Interest Group, and a member of the Massachusetts Chapter of the American Academy of Pediatrics Committe on Child Abuse and Neglect.
+She was awarded the Division of Pediatric Emergency Medicine Director’s Clinical Excellence Award in 2019, The Department of Emergency Medicine PEM Rising Star Faculty Award in 2022, and the Department of Emergency Medicine Outstanding Young Investigator Research Award in 2023.
+She provides research mentorship to numerous past and current PEM and Child Abuse Pediatrics Fellows at Hasbro Children's Hospital, as well as Brown University medical, undergraduate, and graduate students.

 Brown Affiliations